tanukigirlei/tanukigirlei/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: don't
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ur gey
+- ⚡ Fun fact: The picrew files have nothing to do with the sheet, I just use this branch to host images for my own personal BleachD20 Classless Characters.
+I play Quincies exclusively